rainbow-mind-machine/rainbow-mind-machine/docs/index.md

 and uses a Shepherd-Sheep model to run the flock.

-rainbow mind machine is a **framework** because it provides components (Keymaker, Shepherd, and Sheep) with specific roles and ways of interactig.
+rainbow mind machine is a **framework** because it provides components (Keymaker, Shepherd, and Sheep) with specific roles and ways of interacting.

 rainbow mind machine is **extendable** to keep bots from becoming boring.
 There are a limited number of components to extend (2),